Fred Rice Jr.: Superintendent of the Chicago Police Department

 On August 27, 1983, Rice was appointed Superintendent of the Chicago Police Department by Harold Washington, first African-American mayor of Chicago, who had only been sworn in as mayor months earlier.
 The department was overwhelming White.
 Rice was the first African-American person to serve as permanent head of the Chicago Police Department (before him, Samuel Nolan served as interim superintendent for a few weeks in 1979 and 1980).

 Washington sought to see the department reformed, including ending the de facto racial segregation within the force.
 Rice's efforts to implement integration within the police patrols was met with resistance from rank-and-file officers, who protested by slowing down ticket-writing.
 With the backing of the mayor, Rice stood up to this resistance.

 Rice was named in a number of lawsuits where former ranking White officers alleged discrimination, arguing that they had been demoted because they were White and had politically opposed Harold Washington.
 However, Rice, was cleared in courts of any wrongdoing.
 Rice's tenure saw a decrease in the departments use of firearms, and a decrease in the number of disorderly conduct arrests, which had been considered a cause of tension between the police and the populations of minority neighborhoods.
 Rice was a founding member of the National Organization of Black Law Enforcement Executives.
 Rice retired as superintendent effective November 1, 1987, ending his 32-year career as a Chicago police officer.

 Subsequent career

-After retiring from the Chicago Police Department in 1987, Rice served as an adjunct professor of criminal justice at the University of Illinois from 1990 until 2001.
+After retiring from the Chicago Police Department in 1987, Rice served as an adjunct professor of criminal justice at the University of Illinois Chicago from 1990 until 2001.